Trendyol/stove/README.md

 TestSystem() {
     if (isRunningLocally()) {
         enableReuseForTestContainers()

-        keepDendenciesRunning() // this will keep the dependencies running after the tests are finished, so next run will be blazing fast :)
+        // this will keep the dependencies running
+        // after the tests are finished,
+        // so next run will be blazing fast :) keepDendenciesRunning()
     }
 }.with {
     // Enables http client